Topic outline

 [60] TRPO paper

 The module covers some recent and interesting development and research topics in the field of machine learning.
 Topics choice is likely to vary at each edition.
-Example topics include: deep learning for graphs, learning with structured data, continual learning, distributed learning, learning-reasoning integration, edgeAI,etc..
+Example topics include: deep learning for graphs, continual learning, distributed learning, learning-reasoning integration, edgeAI,etc..
 The module concludes with a final lecture which discusses the course content retrospectively and details the exam modalities, topics and deadlines.

 - PyDGN: our in-house DLG library